 Since our discussion has been on the doctrine of Scripture I thought I would supplement my blogs with a list of 5 of the best books you can read on the doctrine of Scripture.
 The Inspiration and Authority of Scripture by B.B.
 Warfield Thy Word is Truth by E.J.
 Young Scripture and Truth edited by D.A.
 Carson … Continue reading Top 5 Books on the Doctrine of Scripture

 In the past, the doctrine of sola scriptura needed to be defended against mainly Catholic arguments against this foundational doctrine of the Reformation.
-This is still true, but today there is a growing group of Protestants, I labelled them Subjective Evangelicalism in my last blog, who believe so strongly that God speaks to them outside of Scripture that … Continue reading Sola Scriptura: A Biblical Defence, Part 3 of 4
+This is still true, but today there is a growing group of Protestants, I labeled them Subjective Evangelicalism in my last blog, who believe so strongly that God speaks to them outside of Scripture … Continue reading Sola Scriptura: A Biblical Defence, Part 3 of 4

 To better understand sola scriptura, you need to understand the way in which tradition and Scripture interact.
 By tradition I am referring to the way in which the church has read the Bible in the past and in certain situations created creeds, confessions and catechisms to articulate and solidify its reading of Scripture as orthodox.
 Sola scriptura … Continue reading Sola Scriptura: What is the relationship of Tradition and Scripture?
 Part 2